-In particular, as the $\mathrm{W}$-polynomial of a direct sum of uniform matroids is straightforward to compute using Lemma \ref{lemma:w-multiplicative}, by using Theorem \ref{thm:main}, we obtain an easy description of the Whitney numbers of the second kind of all elementary split matroids.
+In particular, since the $\mathrm{W}$-polynomial is multiplicative, it is therefore easy to compute for a direct sum of uniform matroids.
+By using Theorem~\ref{thm:main}, we obtain an easy description of the Whitney numbers of the second kind of all elementary split matroids.

-\begin{teo} Let $\M$ be an elementary split matroid of rank $k$ and cardinality $n$ and $\uplambda_{r,h}$ the number of stressed subsets with non-empty cusp of rank $r$ and size $h$.
+\begin{teo} Let $\M$ be an elementary split matroid of rank $k$ and cardinality $n$ and $\uplambda_{r,h}$ the number of stressed subsets with non-empty cover of rank $r$ and size $h$.
 Then

 In other words, the Whitney numbers of the second kind are given by $W_k = 1$ and, for $0\leq i\leq k-1$,